Program Director: Marco Tavanti, PhD

 The MNA courses investigate the political, economic, legal, and social environments of nonprofit organizations.
 MNA students gain knowledge of organizational behavior and management theory, and develop skills in specific areas such as ethical leadership, board governance, strategic planning, fundraising and marketing, human resources and financial management, program evaluation and impact analysis, nonprofit legal issues, nonprofit advocacy, and international NGOs.
 They specialize in social sector areas of their interest through a capstone project and certifications in sustainable development, social entrepreneurship, and humanitarian emergency among others.

-Students in the FT-MNA take four courses in the Fall, three in the Spring and two in the summer.
-Students in the part-time MNA generally take 2 courses per semester plus an Academic Global Immersion or other courses during the Intersession or Summer Sessions.
+Students in the FT MNA take four courses in the Fall, three in the Spring and two in the summer.
+Students in the PT-MNA generally take 2 courses per semester plus an Academic Global Immersion or other courses during the Intercession or Summer Sessions.